-This course is a continuation of Guitar 1.
+This course is for the beginning player.
+Proper terminology, positioning, tuning, playing chords and scales, strum patterns, reading guitar tablature, and the playing of melodies are all emphasized.
+Students are periodically tested individually for proficiency.
+Students must provide their own acoustic guitar and purchase the required text.
+This course focuses on the first half of the required text.
+Second semester is a continuation of Guitar 1.
 Instruction is more individualized and focuses on improving playing skill and performance at a higher level than in Guitar 1.
 As before, chords, strum patterns, reading tablature, and playing melodies are emphasized.
 Students are tested individually for proficiency.
 Students must provide their own acoustic guitar and purchase the required text.
 This course uses the same required text as Guitar 1 and focuses on the second half of the text.